wpower12/localtwitter/README.md

 ```

-The example scripts show how to start up a full time gather, and a draft of how you'd extract named entities from the existing tweets.
+The numbered scripts are a roughly time-ordered list of experiments/examples of how how to start up a full time gather, and a draft of how you'd extract named entities from the existing tweets.

 The db methods will help create the following mysql schema: